Sheriff of Nottingham: Possible historical basis

 If one treats the legend as having had its origins in real events (despite the fact that the earliest known version of the legend appears 200 years later), the character could have been based upon one of (or a composite of multiple of) the real life people who occupied the post of High Sheriff of Nottinghamshire, Derbyshire and the Royal Forests at the relevant time.
 Several historians have analysed individuals from the North of England in the medieval period who could have inspired the legendary character.
 The earliest version of the Robin Hood legend takes place during the time of "Edward our comely king".
 If, as in many versions of the Robin Hood legend, the action of the story is placed during the absence of King Richard I of England in 1190–1193 during the Third Crusade and his subsequent holding to ransom in Austria, the character could be identified with the little-known William de Wendenal, who was High Sheriff from 1191 to 1194.
 In some versions, the Sheriff is identified with Philip Marc, who held the office of High Sheriff of Nottinghamshire, Derbyshire and the Royal Forests from 1209 to 1221, during the later years of the reign of John, King of England (who ruled from 1199 to 1216).
 Philip Marc's deputy sheriff, Eustace of Lowdham, has also been proposed as a possible figure who inspired the story of the Sheriff of Nottingham.
 Brian de Lisle, an ally of King John and later Sheriff of Yorkshire (in 1233/4) has been suggested as another possible claimant.
+Chronicler Matthew Paris described the hanging of 28 boy hostages from the walls of Nottingham Castle in 1212 on the instruction of the king.

 Professor John Bellamy suggested Henry de Faucumberg as a candidate for the Sheriff of Nottingham.
 Henry De Faucumberg (also known as Henry de Fauconberg) was a Yorkshire nobleman.
 Despite the fact that de Faucumberg had been fined for committing theft in 1314, he was given the position of Sheriff of Nottinghamshire in 1318, and later was made Sheriff of Yorkshire in 1326.
 Writer P. Valentine Harris claimed the Sheriff was based on John de Segrave, the Constable of Nottingham Castle and a high-ranking forester of Edward II's time.
 Sir Robert Ingram, a former Mayor of Nottingham who was allied with the criminal Coterel gang, has been also postulated as the "original" for the Sheriff of Nottingham.
 In many retellings, however, the Sheriff remains either anonymous or pseudonymous.